in3rsha/bitcoin-mining-distribution/README.md

 ### How can you identify who mined a block?

-When a bitcoin miner constructs a block, they place a special transaction at the top of the block called a **coinbase transaction**.
+When a bitcoin miner constructs a block, they place a special transaction at the top of the block called a [**coinbase transaction**](https://learnmeabitcoin.com/glossary/coinbase-transaction).
 This transaction is special because it allows a miner to send themselves a fixed amount of bitcoins that did not already exist (called the _block reward_).

 However, whereas in a typical transaction you _have to select and unlock_ some existing bitcoins, this does not happen a coinbase transaction.
 As a result, every coinbase transaction has some "redundant" space where the "`unlocking code`" for existing bitcoins would have normally gone.

 ![](images/coinbase.png)

-This free space is called the "coinbase", and miners can put up to 100 bytes[^1] of any data they like in to it.
-For example, Satoshi put the following in to the coinbase of the first block[^2]:
+This free space is called the "coinbase", and miners can put up to `100 bytes` of any data they like in to it.
+For example, Satoshi put the following in to the coinbase of the first block:

 ```
 The Times 03/Jan/2009 Chancellor on brink of second bailout for banks